 You still need qualitative data.

-This maybe means that you need lots of trust to rank for cat food, in which case you need to focus more on PR and brand advertising.
+This maybe means that you need lots of trusts to rank for cat food, in which case you need to focus more on PR and brand advertising.

 These metrics are guidelines, not the 10 Commandments.